-The Company monitors the exposure to counterparties in relation to finance lease receivables, trade and other receivables, cash and cash equivalents on a regular basis.
-This includes considering the borrower's ability to service its obligations to the Company and other creditors, having regards to past, current and future circumstances.
+The Company monitors the exposure to counterparties in relation to finance lease receivables, trade and other receivables.
+This includes considering the counterparty's ability to service its obligations to the Company and other creditors, having regards to past, current and future circumstances.